About Docs GitHub Discord Sign in

 fields string The list of fields defining the schema of the content entry (e.g. title, date, author, body, etc).
 See the "Fields" section below.

 filename string The pattern to generate the filename when creating a new file.
-You can use the value of any field (e.g. fields.title) including nested values (e.g. fields.tags[0].label).
+This also defines how files are looked up.
+You can use the value of any field (e.g. ) including nested values (e.g. ).
 You can also use a few date tokens ({year}, {month}, {day}) and time ({hour}, {minute}, {second}) and {primary} for the primary field as defined in the view key.
 By default this is set to '{year}-{month}-{day}-{primary}.md'.

 exclude array An array of files to exclude from the collection (e.g. [ README.md ]).
 This is only valid for collections.